ldamasio/ldamasio/README.md

 ## About Me

-- 👋 Hello, I'm Leandro Damasio - Italian-Brazilian, born on Carnival Tuesday in 1986, Full Stack Developer with proficiency in Python and Javascript, with extensive experience in technologies such as Linux, Django, Node and React.
+- 👋 Hello, I'm Leandro Damásio - Italian-Brazilian developer born on Carnival Tuesday 1986, working as a Full Stack developer proficient in Python and modern Javascript.
+With a dose of Platform Engineering and DevSecOps Culture, I use some GitOps techniques to provide an updated software service.
+I work with extensive experience in technologies such as Linux, Docker, Kubernetes, Argo CD, Github Acionts, Django, Node and React.

-- 👀 Producing improvements with Django and Apache Solr, I currently allocated to Fapesp - São Paulo State Research Support Foundation, working as a Senior Developer Analyst at the Stefanini Group.
+- 👀 Estou atualmente utilizando Argo CD para para gerenciar algumas novas criações, tais como o site do Vitória Restaurante e a plataforma Metamorfose, além é claro do Robson Bot.

-- 🌱 I studied Philosophy at the Federal University of Santa Catarina and Public Service Administration at State University of Santa Catarina.
-I have a master's degree from FGV in Public Administration.
-And I'm currently studying Computer Engineering at the Virtual University of the State of São Paulo.
+- 🌱 I'm currently studying COMPUTER ENGINEERING at the Virtual University of the State of São Paulo - UNIVESP.
+I have a master's degree from EAESP-FGV (Getúlio Vargas Foundation) in PUBLIC ADMINISTRATION.
+I also studied PHILOSOPHY at the Federal University of Santa Catarina - UFSC - and Public Service Administration at State University of Santa Catarina - UDESC.

-- 💞️ I'm creator of an open source project called [Robson Bot](https://github.com/ldamasio/robson).
-Toach me and let's drink this wine!
+- 💞️ Among other projects, I'm [Robson Bot](https://github.com/ldamasio/robson) creator.
+Toach me and let's drink this wine! 🍷

-- 📫 Email me at ldamasio@gmail.com / ldamasio@stefanini.com / ldamasio@fapesp.br
+- 📫 Email me at ldamasio@gmail.com